 - Hermann et al.: TERS spectra obtained from different particles of the same virus strain show variations in relative peak intensities and positions of most spectral features observed.
 Doi: Visit site

-- Zhe He et al.: demonstrate the real-time profiling of a single-stranded DNA configuration.
+- Zhe He et al.: TERS Imaging of Single-Stranded DNA with Single Base Resolution.
 DOI: Visit site

 Amino Acids: proteins